aravindsairam/Pytorch_classification-CatsvsDogs/README.md

 - Batch size : 64
 - epochs : 10
 - augmentations : random horizontal flip, shift, scale and rotate.
+- Removes 51 wrong/incorrect images from train set which are not cats nor dogs (or both cats and dogs together).

 Validation Loss : 0.095 (average of 5folds).